CoderDojoSV/beginner-python/Day-7/README.md

 			return True
 		if snake_x < 20:
 			return True

+		#if the function hasn't already returned True, it should return False
 		return False

 How can you use this function to quit the game when the snake hits the wall?
 (Hint: this will go in SECTION 4 of the code.)